Nemesis Saga: Book 3 - Project 731

-Washington D.C. lays in ruins and Nemesis and Maigo are seemingly dead.
+Washington D.C. lies in ruins and Nemesis and Maigo are seemingly dead.
 Deep in the bowels of the research facility run by the Genetic Offense Directive (GOD) Tsuchi, the deadly spider-like monsters from Island 731, implant the corpse of Nemesis given rise to a new strain of mega-Tsuchi.
 Awoken from her near-death and seeking vengeance for her violation, Nemesis charges after the Tsuchi and toward Los Angeles.

 This chapter of the story sees Hawkins, Lilly and Joliet from Island 731 join the expanding cast of characters in the Nemesis universe and in doing so positions Island 731 as an origins story in the Nemesis universe.

 Book 4 - Project Hyperion

 With Lilly and Maigo now living with Jon, now married and running FC-P out of Beverly, the family is growing.
 Out of the blue two giant new Kaiju drop from the sky.
 Lovecraft and Giger begin a rampage without mercy and Jon discovers that the Aeros have sent them in advance of their arrival.

-The Queen of the Monster is coming to Earth's defence though and with her new "voice" Katso Endo in the pilot's seat she is more deadly than ever.
+The Queen of the Monster comes to Earth's defence, and with her new "voice" Katso Endo in the pilot's seat, she is more deadly than ever.

 To aid mankind Maigo and Lilly travel to the Russian island of Big Diomede to unleash an ancient protector known as Hyperion, a mega-mech Kaiju.
 However, Nemesis struggles with the newest member of the team, as its memories invoke fear as it is uncovered the Nemesis Prime was killed by Hyperion the Kaiju killer.

 The first battle for the fate of the human race begins.
 A battle that takes them to the Antarctic and an ancient citadel.